Nudity in film: European cinema since 1929

 The Italian film 1900 (1976), a.k.a.
-Novecento, includes an explicit scene of Robert De Niro and Gérard Depardieu, who are shown on either side of the actress Stefania Casini as she fondles and masturbates their exposed penises.
+Novecento, includes an explicit scene of Robert De Niro and Gérard Depardieu, who are shown on either side of the actress Stefania Casini as she fondles their exposed penises.
 Another scene features two prepubescent boys in a barn, one of them taking his damp clothes off, and shown frontally naked.
 The other one gets curious about the former's exposed glans, who asks him to show his own penis, and incites him to retract his foreskin, while his own penis is seen twice fully erect.

 The Finnish documentary Steam of Life about men in saunas shows nudity throughout the film.
 In the Dutch movie All Stars 2: Old Stars, the main characters stay in a nudist campsite.
 Much full frontal nudity is displayed, but not of any of the main characters.
 The French film Stranger by the Lake (2013) is set on a male nude beach, showing much male full frontal nudity, and even an ejaculation scene.

 Although there has been a gradual relaxation of attitudes towards nudity, changes in laws can lead to more stringent criteria.
-One prominent case involved Walkabout (1971) which includes numerous scenes of full frontal nudity featuring 17-year-old Jenny Agutter which did not pose a problem when submitted to the British Board of Film Classification (BBFC) in 1971 and later in 1998, since the Protection of Children Act 1978 permitted the distribution and possession of indecent images of people over the age of 16; however, the Sexual Offences Act 2003 raised the age threshold to 18 which meant the actress' age was a factor when the film was re-submitted in 2011.
-The BBFC reviewed the scenes in regards to the law and deemed them to not be "indecent" and passed the film uncut.
-Had this not been the case, the film would have been refused classification and it would have effectively made it illegal to possess a copy of the film, including copies that had been purchased legally at the time.
+One prominent case involved Walkabout (1971), which includes numerous scenes of full frontal nudity featuring 16-year-old Jenny Agutter, which did not pose a problem when submitted to the British Board of Film Classification (BBFC) in 1971 and later in 1998, since the Protection of Children Act 1978 permitted the distribution and possession of indecent images of people at or over the age of 16; however, the Sexual Offences Act 2003 raised the age threshold to 18, making the actress' age a factor when the film was re-submitted in 2011.
+The BBFC reviewed the scenes in regards to the law and deemed them not to be "indecent" and passed the film uncut.